surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 ### Linux

-The plugin itself, patch library and wavetables are at `/usr/share/surge-xt` with a standard install.
+The patch library and wavetables are at `/usr/share/surge-xt` with a standard install.
 The user patches are at `~/Documents/Surge XT`.
 This directory will be created once you store a patch or change the user default settings for the first time.